RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-any-to-erc20-proxy-0.1.0.md

 - `requestAmount` is the amount to be paid in the request currency
 - `path` is the conversion path from the request currency to the payment token (see `conversion path`)
 - `paymentReference` is the reference data used to track the transfer (see `paymentReference`)
-- `feesRequestAmount` is the amount of fees to be paid in the request currency
+- `feeAmount` is the amount of fees to be paid in the request currency
-- `feesTo` is the destination address for the fee
+- `feeAddress` is the destination address for the fee
 - `maxRateTimespan` is the time span maximum accepted between the payment and the rate timestamp

 The `TransferWithReferenceAndFee` event is emitted when the tokens are transfered.
 This event contains:

-- `paymentCurrency` is the token address used for the payment
+- `tokenAddress` is the token address used for the payment
 - `to` is the destination address for the tokens
 - `requestCurrency` is the request currency hash
 - `paymentReference` is the reference data used to track the transfer (see `paymentReference`)
-- `feesRequestAmount` is the amount of fees to be paid in the request currency
+- `feeAmount` is the amount of fees to be paid in the request currency
-- `feesTo` is the destination address for the fee
+- `feeAddress` is the destination address for the fee
 - `maxRateTimespan` is the time span maximum given for the payment

 [See smart contract source](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/smart-contracts/src/contracts/ERC20FeeProxy.sol)